Cycling the coast from Cape Town to Hermanus – The Atlantic Side of South Africa

 Just out of Cape Town

-Going east from Muizenberg there starts a road which we didn’t expect at all.
+Going east from Muizenberg, there begins a road we didn’t expect at all.
 Hitting the Baden Powell Driveway is like being teleported to another planet, and a beautiful one.
 This is called False Bay.

-The urbanized area immediately disappeared and we find ourselves riding amidst white sand dunes covered in fynbos (the incredibly diverse and flowery vegetation of the Western Cape region).
+The urbanized area disappeared immediately, and we find ourselves riding amidst white dunes covered in fynbos (the incredibly diverse, flowery vegetation of the Western Cape region).

-At a certain point (check map), there’s a tranquil side road you can take for about 6km, still amidst the dunes.
-Here there’s also a free Braai (barbecue) spot with public toilets and drinkable water.
+At a certain point (check the map), there’s a tranquil side road you can take for about 6km, still amidst the dunes.
+Here, there’s also a free Braai (barbecue) spot with public toilets and drinkable water.

-Back to the main road, you’ll pass alongside the biggest “informal settlement” in South Africa, Khayelitsha, a guy even stopped to warn us about the danger but we honestly think it’s absolutely ok during the daytime (obviously entering the slum and starting to take photographs is absolutely not recommended, and not just for security reasons).
+Back to the main road, you’ll pass alongside the most significant “informal settlement” in South Africa, Khayelitsha, where a guy even stopped to warn us about the danger.
+Still, we honestly think it’s absolutely ok during the daytime (obviously, entering the slum and starting to take photographs is absolutely not recommended, and not just for security reasons).

 Khayelitsha, a few words about the largest slum in South Africa